-This is one of the biggest excuses for not keeping fit.
-You have your kids and your whole family to care for, your job is too demanding or the gym is just too far away.
+“I’m too busy,” is one of the most common excuses for not keeping fit.
+We have the kids and our whole family to care for, our jobs are too demanding, I have too much school work or the gym is just too far away.
 The list is endless!

 1. Make a plan and commit to it.

-Decide on the best time for exercise in your schedule and set a timer to always remind you.
+Decide on the best time to add exercise to your schedule and set a timer to always remind you.
 Stay committed to this plan and you won’t have any problems with keeping fit.

 2. Workout early in the morning.